21 Stunning Varieties of Prayer Plants to Grow at Home

 Stromanthe

-Stromanthe – pronounced “stro-MANTH-ee” – is another genus in the arrowroot family that includes some lovely specimens that are suitable to grow as houseplants.
+Stromanthe – pronounced “stro-MANTH-ee” – is another prayer plant genus that includes some lovely specimens.

-The members of this genus are less numerous than Goeppertia or Maranta, and are native to Mexico, the Caribbean, Central America, and South America.
+Species in this genus are native to Mexico, the Caribbean, Central America, and South America.

 Like the other members of this family featured here, stromanthes lift their leaves at night and lower them again in the morning.